MIAopenroad/ScalarDBAssignment/README.md

 # otherwise
 % make
 ```
+Then, you can see this app on http://localhost:5173/ !

 When you want to finish this app, you should stop the backend process that is triggerd by make, and exec docker-compose down.
 ```